-Red Bear Ventures (RBV) is a new community-first investment platform which invests exclusively in companies founded or managed by the students, faculty, staff, and alumni of Cornell University, one of the world’s most innovative and entrepreneurial universities.
+Red Bear Ventures (RBV) is a community-first investment platform which invests exclusively in companies founded by, or managed by, the students, faculty, staff, and alumni of Cornell University, one of the world’s most innovative and entrepreneurial universities.

-Led by industry veterans and long-time business partners Dan Stoller (Cornell ‘93) and Gus Warren (Cornell ‘94), RBV plans to make 10-12 new investments per year, across stages and verticals, primarily via special purpose vehicles (SPVs).
+Led by industry veterans and long-time business partners Dan Stoller (CALS ‘93) and Gus Warren (A&S ‘94), RBV invests across stages and verticals and syndicates investment opportunities to the RBV community via special purpose vehicles (SPVs).

 Join the RBV Community!

-We’ll keep you in the loop on exciting companies.
+We’ll keep you in the loop on exciting companies (roughly 1-2 per month).

 RBV Portfolio